 Typewriter photo by Helen Black on Flickr.

 Eric Newton joined Knight Foundation in 2001.
-As a program director, vice president for journalism and media innovation and now as senior adviser to the president, he has developed some $300 million in grants.
-Before Knight, Newton was founding managing editor of the Newseum, the world’s first museum of news.
-Before that, he edited California newspapers, becoming managing editor of the Oakland Tribune under Bob and Nancy Maynard, when the paper won 150 awards, including a Pulitzer Prize.
-Follow him on Twitter @EricNewton1
+He is senior adviser to the president.
+In the journalism program at Knight he helped develop more than $300 million in grants.
+Previously, Newton was founding managing editor of the Newseum, leading the content team at the world’s first museum of news.
+He started at California newspapers.
+As city editor, assistant managing editor and managing editor of the Oakland Tribune under Bob and Nancy Maynard, he helped the paper win more than 150 awards, including a Pulitzer Prize.
+Follow him on Twitter @EricNewton1.Related